Thanksgiving Travel Guide

 If you’re trying to find flights to see family for Thanksgiving, you’ll be much more likely to snag a deal if you can pad your travel dates so that you aren’t flying out the day before Thanksgiving and back home the Sunday after—as these are two of the busiest travel days of the year.

-Instead, look at flying to your destination earlier in the week when most people are still at work or flying back home later the following week.
+Instead, look to fly to your destination earlier in the week when most people are still at work or flying back home later the following week.
 If you don’t have extra time off work, try to fly when most people don’t want to; for example, most people start their Thanksgiving celebrations by Thursday afternoon, so flights that arrive later on in the day are typically cheaper than those that arrive in the morning.

 If you’re not visiting family and are instead planning a much-needed international vacation, consider leaving Thanksgiving Day, when fares are typically lower, and coming back mid-week the following week.